Aditya-1276/Fashion-MNIST-Project/README.md

 This would create a new conda environment ('fashionMNIST') with all the required libraries installed.
 And then it would run the train_model.py which would train CNN model on 1 epoch and give it's accuracy on test data.

+Notebooks directory contains **image_classification.ipynb** which contains all the Machine Learning algorithms we have experimented with and **FashionMNIST_CNN.ipynb** contain the CNN models that we have experimented with.

 ## Dataset Structure

 The Fashion-MNIST dataset is split into two subsets: